Yukinoroh/FSLangPatch/README.md

 + tr (Turkish)

 The program asks user to indicate the location of the Firestorm installation, then adds/replaces some files, and patch some others.
-After execution of the program, the result of the patching can be checked in a log.txt file.
+After execution of the program, the result of the patching can be checked in the generated log.txt file.

 ===[Català]===